 Before taking off to Tokyo, lock in your Japanese Yen with Qantas Travel Money.² To find out more visit qantastravelmoney.com

 You must be a Qantas Frequent Flyer member to earn points.
 A joining fee may apply.
 Membership and points are subject to the Qantas Frequent Flyer program.
 See terms and conditions.
 Qantas Travel Money is a prepaid Mastercard® payment facility available to Australian resident Qantas Frequent Flyer members aged 16+.
 Issuer: Heritage Bank Limited (AFSL 240984).
 Consider the PDS and TMD available at qantastravelmoney.com.
 Mastercard® is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.
 Conditions apply.
-1 Membership and the earning and redemption of Qantas Points are subject to the Qantas Frequent Flyer Terms and Conditions.
+1 Pay no foreign transaction fees on purchases when you load your Qantas Travel Money with one of 10 foreign currencies supported by the product and transact in that same currency.
+A foreign exchange rate will apply to foreign exchange transactions in accordance with clause 7 of Part B of the Qantas Travel Money PDS which can be found at qantasmoney.com/travel-money-card.
+A 0.5% fee applies to debit card loads.
+2 Membership and the earning and redemption of Qantas Points are subject to the Qantas Frequent Flyer Terms and Conditions.
 Eligible purchases do not include money orders, traveller’s cheques, gambling chips or purchasing foreign currencies in cash.
 See qantasmoney.com/travel-money-card or contact Mastercard Qantas Travel Money Global Support for full details.
 Qantas Points are earned as follows: 1.5 Qantas Points per AU$1 equivalent spent in foreign currency and 1 Qantas Point per AU$4 spent in Australian dollars.
 Qantas Points are calculated using the Qantas Travel Money Daily Rate as defined in the PDS, and may vary daily.
-2 Terms and conditions apply.
+3 Terms and conditions apply.
 Visit mastercard.com.au for details.